 “You can please some of the people all of the time, you can please all of the people some of the time, but you can’t please all of the people all of the time.”

 You, therefore, need to single out those category users who would be most interested in what you have to offer.
 One of the many tools I use with my clients to help them identify the best segment for their brand, is the attractiveness and ability to win matrix, sometimes referred to as the BCG Matrix.

 You can find out more about it in the article “How to Sell Less to More People: The Essentials of Segmentation.”
 This post provides a detailed explanation of how to divide all category users into relevant sub-groups, which you can then plug into the BCG Matrix.

 Understanding which sub-group of all the category users you are most likely to appeal to with your offer, is one further step in focusing on the very best target audience for your brand.

 Step 5.
 How are your customers changing?

 - The introduction of a new category segment that is taking customers away from yours.

 - Natural decline because of customers’ changes such as ageing, parenthood, or retirement.

 - Behavioural changes that make the category less relevant than in the past.

-Going through these five steps will give you the very best understanding of the categroy in which you are competing, as well as the customers who make up the sub-segment you target.
+Going through these five steps will give you the very best possible understanding of the category in which you are currently competing, as well as of the customers who make up the sub-segment you decide to target.